accelero-cloud/appkernel/docs/the_model.rst

 The Model Class
 ---------------

-A child class extending the :class:`Model` becomes a data-holder object with some out-of the box features (json schema, validation, factory methods).
+A class extending :class:`Model` becomes a domain object with built-in serialization, validation, schema generation, and factory methods.
-A Model corresponds to the *Entity* from the domain driven design concept.
-A Model is persisted in the database and/or sent through the wire between two or more services.
+A Model corresponds to the *Entity* concept from Domain-Driven Design — it is persisted in the database and exchanged between services.
-A Model is also similar to the Python Data Class (will appear in 3.6) but way more powerful.
+Unlike Python's standard dataclass, a Model supports deferred validation, query DSL integration, automatic field generation, and MongoDB persistence.

 .. warning::
-    This section discusses the Model and its features in great detail.
-For a quick overview on the most notable features visit the :ref:`How does it works?` section if you didn't read that yet.
+    This section covers the Model and its features in depth.
+For a quick overview, visit the :ref:`How does it works?` section first.

 Features of a Model
 '''''''''''''''''''